wurstscript/WurstScript/manual.md

 	// declaring a constant - the type is inferred from the initial expression let x = 5
-	// declaring a variable
-	var y = 5
+	// declaring a variable - the inferring works the same as 'let', but the value cn be changed var y = 5
 	// declaring a variable with explicit type int z = 7
-	// declaring an int array
+	// declaring an array
 	int array a

     // inside a function